-SECURITIES ACT RESTRICTIONS ON RESALE OF XOMA DELAWARE
+SECURITIES ACT RESTRICTIONS ON RESALE OF XOMA DELAWARE COMMON STOCK

-COMMON STOCK

-Upon effectiveness of the Domestication, the outstanding common and preferred stock of XOMA Delaware will have been registered under the Securities Act of 1933 (the "Securities Act"), and owners of the stock who are not affiliates, however, will not be permitted to resell their stock under the Securities Act.
-Owners who are affiliates, however, will not be permitted to resell shares of stock received upon completion of the Domestication only if certain requirements are met.
+Upon effectiveness of the Domestication, the outstanding common and preferred stock of XOMA Delaware will have been registered under the Securities Act of 1933 (the "Securities Act"), and owners of the stock who are not affiliates of the Company may freely resell their stock under the Securities Act.
+Owners who are affiliates, however, will not be permitted to resell their stock unless an exemption from registration under the Securities Act, such as Rule 144 thereunder, is available.
+In general, Rule 144 will permit an affiliate to resell shares of stock received upon completion of the Domestication only if certain requirements are met.
 Among other things, the affiliate may not sell shares of any class (including any shares of that class otherwise acquired) in an amount that, during any three-month period, exceeds 1% of the outstanding shares of that class (or, solely in the case of the common stock, the average weekly trading volume of the stock on The NASDAQ Global Market during the four calendar weeks preceding the filing of the notice referenced below, if greater).
 In addition, all such resales must be made in unsolicited brokers' transactions, the Company must have filed all periodic reports it was required to file under the Securities Exchange Act of 1934, as amended, within the year preceding the resale and (depending on the amount being resold), the affiliate must have filed a notice of sale on Form 144 with the SEC.
 For this purpose, an "affiliate" of the Company is any person who controls, is controlled by or is under common control with the Company.